 When you deactivate your account, your Timeline and all information associated with it disappears from the site immediately.
 No one will be able to find you on Facebook, or see any of your personal information, but the minute you reactivate, it’ll all come back as if it never went away.

 Click the down-facing arrow in the top right-hand corner of any Facebook page, and go to Settings.
-Click General in the left column and Edit next to Deactivate your account.
+Click General in the left column and Edit next to Manage account.

 Click the link Deactivate your account and follow the steps.